 - The Flintstones: Barney once played a practical joke on Fred by building a fake counterfeiting press (the bills it "printed" being real money Barney won in a contest).
 Hilarity Ensues.

 - In another episode, Betty Rubble gets a job as an old lady running errands for a handicapped woman.
 Betty was given $100 bills to make purchases no more than a loaf of bread.
-The bills were counterfeit as part of a press setup by the woman for whom Betty is working.
+The bills were counterfeit as part of a press set up by the woman for whom Betty is working.
 When Betty and gang realize what she is being manipulated into doing, they try to trap the counterfeiters by handing over one of the phony bills, but are too dumb to suspect that the crooks are on to them when the woman inexplicably gives Betty a mere $20 bill.
-That turns out to be legal tender so the police don't believe their story of a counterfeit operation when they turn it in.
+That turns out to be legal tender so the police don't believe their story of a counterfeiting operation when they turn it in.

 - A non-cash variety appears in a story arc of Rocky and Bullwinkle, Boris and Natasha are mass-producing counterfeit boxtops.
 The two spend boxtops on goods in every store that can be traded in for boxtops and crippling the economy.
-This arc had to be cut short due to complaints from General Mills, which was sponsoring the show.
+This arc had to be Cut Short due to complaints from General Mills, which was sponsoring the show.

 - The Little Rascals episode "All the Loot That's Fit to Print" had the Rascals start their own newspaper, using a printing press that they didn't know was already being used by a counterfeiter.
 When Alfalfa found some of the counterfeit currency, he spent it, assuming that it was genuine.
 The counterfeiter was a rather stupid crook who put his own face on the money.
 It was rather easy for the police to pin him to the crime when he was caught.

 - One episode of Darkwing Duck featured Bushroot developing a money tree that grew counterfeit bills.
 In addition, when the bills were placed into vaults, they would sprout into vines and carry the safes full of real bills back to Bushroot.